emmo-repo/EMMO/doc/EMMO_governance.md

 The branching model applied for EMMO (and strongly suggested for domain ontologies and tools) is illustrated in Figure 2 following a set of rules:
-* Never pull to master except for publishing a new release.
+* Never pull to master.
 Master is only changed via pull requests from a release branch reviewed by the EMMO Editors Group.
 The master branch always hosts the current stable version.
 * Each change of the master branch corresponds to a new release, with a unique semantic version number.
 All versions should be tagged with the version number prefixed with a “v”.
 For example, the tag for version 1.0.0 should be “v1.0.0”.
 * Work on the next release is done in a separate release branch named after the targeted version.
 For example, all work towards version 0.9.10 is done in a branch with name “0.9.10”.
 * After a release branch has been merged into master, it is kept, but never changed.
 The IRI of past versions of the EMMO will be redirected to the corresponding branches.